custom-computing-ic/dfe-snippets/Sorting/ParallelBitonicSort/Readme.md

 # About

-The kernel is a scalable (up to 128 inputs) bitonic sorting network.
+This is a bitonic sorter design for multiple DFEs using OpenMP.

-This is used to sort nVectors vectors of size networkWidth each.
+Each DFE is loaded with one (variable input count) bitonic sorter kernel and allocated a chunk of the input.

 For a detailed description of the bitonic sorting network see this [article](http://en.wikipedia.org/wiki/Bitonic_sorter) and